Summer Scholars Academy

 Purpose of SSA

 When you go to college, you enter a whole new world: new room, new roommate, new classes, and new expectations.
 It can be a tough transition.
 The college search is about finding more than just the right major, but the right fit and the right experience.
 SSA gives you a taste of the future, and lets you "try on" the college experience, so that when the future arrives, you’ll be ready for it.

-Texas Lutheran University is a private, undergraduate university of the liberal arts, sciences and professional studies.
-TLU is located in Seguin (population 25,000), approximately 35 miles east of San Antonio and 50 miles south of Austin.
+Texas Lutheran University is a private university located in Seguin (population 25,000), approximately 35 miles east of San Antonio and 50 miles south of Austin.
 Enrollment at TLU is approximately 1400 undergraduate students.
 TLU has been repeatedly recognized by national publications such as U.S. News and World Report and The Princeton Review.